Legal Translation to Express Consideration in Contracts

 This blog will discuss the difference in contract formation between common law jurisdictions and civil law jurisdictions, and how legal translation services can help ensure that consideration is properly expressed in an international commercial contract to minimize the chance of misunderstanding.

-In that vein, with any international commercial contract, your first step is to hire a professional legal translator to help you avoid issues related to ambiguity in foreign language contracts.
+In that vein, with any international commercial contract, your first step is to hire a professional legal translator to help you avoid issues related to ambiguity in foreign language contracts and provide legal translation services to help your non-English-speaking client comply with the duty to read the contract.
 A legal translator is important, not just any translator, so that you can be assured that the technical terms in the contract are properly translated.
 We welcome you to contact legal translators for lawyers at All Language Alliance, Inc. For years, we have assisted attorneys and business professionals with translating international contracts.
 We can be an asset to the translation of any international contract.

 Legal Translation of the Concept of Consideration